5 Reasons to visit Romania

 Easy to drive around

-Ciorba de burta there are a few things I do not like and this is one of them.
+Can skip: Ciorba de burta there are a few things I do not like and this is one of them.
 Ciorba de burta is a tripe soup with a deceiving look.
 You look at it and think “wow, that looks delicious” only to be disappointed after tasting it.
-I do not have words to describe it other than it is disgusting.
 Definitely thumbs down from me.